seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 /*-- endfilter -*/
 ```

-Also following this, add a declaration for a PrintServer component:
+Also add a declaration for a PrintServer component:

 ```cmake
 /*-- filter TaskContent("vm-cmake-printserver", TaskContentType.COMPLETED, completion='buildroot login') -*/